 Grow through education, and grow in your career’s field:

-One of the best incentives for receiving a healthcare degree is the amount of advancements professionals are able to make in their career.
+One of the best incentives for receiving a healthcare degree is the amount of advancements professionals are able to make in their careers.
 Receiving one degree in the medical field often gives the student credentials that will transfer to other areas of medical expertise.
-Those who obtain entry level medical jobs such as a position as a medical receptionist are already equip with knowledge that can advance their career to higher paying positions as medical assistants, or technicians.
+Those who obtain entry-level medical jobs such as a position as a medical receptionist are already equipped with the knowledge that can advance their career to higher-paying positions as medical assistants, or technicians.
 Although many advancements may require further education, chances are the experiences you will have gained in any position within the medical industry will open doors to more opportunities for your career.
 For example, Medical lab technicians may advance to become medical lab technologists, and medical assistants can advance to nursing.
 As reported by Healthcarepathway.com Medical Lab Techs are in a position with almost unlimited career advancement potential.
-Students who study to be a Medical Lab Technician can expect to enter the workforce with skills that are also needed in higher paying positions.
+Students who study to be a Medical Lab Technician can expect to enter the workforce with skills that are also needed in higher-paying positions.
 While both require some additional training, chances are coursework and clinical will be easier because of the experience and background you will have already obtained.
-This can make returning to school while keeping your current position a little less stressful, while showing your employer you mean business.
-Another important aspect to consider when looking at the many opportunities for advancement within a healthcare career are the references current workplace supervisors and previous medical instructors can provide.
-Often when applying for post secondary programs in healthcare, applicants are required to have these references and recommendations.
+This can make returning to school while keeping your current position a little less stressful while showing your employer you mean business.
+Another important aspect to consider when looking at the many opportunities for advancement within a healthcare career is the references current workplace supervisors and previous medical instructors can provide.
+Often when applying for post-secondary programs in healthcare, applicants are required to have these references and recommendations.